We wanted to talk about the differences of nano vs micro-needling. They sound very similar, but are two very different treatments.

 Not everyone is a candidate for micro-needling, and that is why proper training is important.
 There are also several types of needles you can use depending upon desired results, which you wouldn’t know unless properly trained.
 Proper aftercare is vital to great results, and last, but equally important, is knowing what to use as a glide to minimize the inflammatory response.
 There are so many factors in delivering a safe and effective micro-needling treatment, so we can’t stress enough how important training is.

 If you are interested in micro-needling we highly recommend Dr Lance Setterfield’s Dermal Needling course.

-The s-KIN Pen was made for skincare professionals.
+The Reset Skin System was made for skincare professionals.
 With three speeds, and a depth range of up to 2mm, it is a versatile tool for your treatment room.
 Oh, and did we mention it’s cordless?!

 If you’re thinking of a way to get more out of your clients treatments, add value to a service, and in the end be able to charge more, we highly recommend adding nano-needling to your menu (provided it’s allowed in your state).